Martina-Talan/mail-client/README.md

 ### 🚀 Features

 *User Authentication*
-&nbsp; Register and log in to your account
+<pre> Register and log in to your account

 *Compose Emails*
 &nbsp;Send emails to other registered users